Wits Radiology

 Speakers & Topics:

-Prof Jacqueline Smilg – Breast Imaging 2025 – Gadgets & Game-Changing Technology
+Prof Jacqueline Smilg – Breast Imaging 2.025 – Gadgets, innovations and game-changing technology

-Dr Tamaiya Nair – Precision Medicine Approach in Breast Cancer
+Dr Tamiya Nair – Precision Medicine Approach in Breast Cancer

 Prof Willy Vangu – Second Look PET Imaging in Breast Cancer – Is There a Role?